Skip to main content

 Backtracking deals with traversing a hierarchical tree from left to right, while moving back and forth between the left and right levels

-A common examlpe is a Trie where we have some suffix abc and we want traverse all other combinations moving back and forth such as going to abcd and realizing we don't want that, we want abce
+A common examlpe is a Trie where you have some suffix abc and you want traverse all other combinations moving back and forth such as going to abcd and realizing you don't want that, you want abce

 Pseudocode: